 Peter Crosby’s anemic academic record was a testament to both his boredom with traditional education methodology and his sugary cereal-fueled hyperactivity.

-The confusing interests of Peter Crosby.
+The confusing current interests of Peter Crosby.

 Want to know more about Peter Crosby?